Pets and Heat: How to Cool and Care for Our Furry Friends in High Temperatures

 Heat risks for different species

-Heat poses a particularly serious danger to dogs and cats, the most common household companions.
+Heat poses a particularly serious danger to dogs and cats, the most common domestic companions.
 Dogs, for example, are susceptible to heat stroke due to their limited ability to regulate their temperature through panting.
 Breeds such as boxers and bulldogs are especially vulnerable.
 Cats, although less likely to be kept outdoors, can also suffer from heat stroke if conditions at home are unsuitable.

 Birds, reptiles, and fish, although at different risk, are not immune.
 Birds can be especially sensitive to drafts and sudden temperature changes, while reptiles require special care to ensure their environment maintains a constant temperature.
 Aquariums, on the other hand, may require additional measures to prevent overheating of the water, which can be harmful to fish and aquatic plants.